tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 ## Introduction

-The paper serves as building blocks to aid in the answering of questions regarding the Tari Network.
-In order to perform analysis and draw accurate conclusions, a set of skills and programmes need to be built and honed.
+The paper discusses building blocks to aid in answering of questions regarding the Tari Network.
+In order to perform analysis and draw accurate conclusions, a set of skills and programs need to be built and honed.
 Among these, is an understanding of statistics.
 This report focuses on types of distribution and the deriving of their formulae and touches on the simulations, specifically the Monte Carlo Simulation.

 ## Types of Distribution